-San Fermin en Nueva Orleans (Running of the Bulls)
+San Fermin en Nueva Orleans

-The Saturday event features live entertainment and cocktails, and the Sunday morning event offers readings from the works of Ernest Hemingway, whose novel, For Whom the Bell Tolls, popularized worldwide interest in the Pamplona Running of the Bulls.
+The Saturday event features live entertainment and cocktails, and attendees are strongly encouraged to come dressed Pamplonese style.
+The Sunday event, typically starting at 12 noon, offers readings from the works of Ernest Hemingway, whose novel, For Whom the Bell Tolls, popularized worldwide interest in the Pamplona Running of the Bulls.
 There will also be a Hemingway look-alike contest, an original skit contest, and tapas, along with Spanish specialty drinks.

 For further information on all of the San Fermin Festival events, price ranges, guidelines and other details, go to the group's website www.nolabulls.com.
 You can read more about them on Facebook and Twitter.